On this page you will find useful information as well as forms designed to assist you in your planning.

 Our PLANNER tool is what we use to know all the details of your ceremony, cocktail hour and reception.
 Dances, speeches, introductions, timelines, special requests and all other personalized information can be submitted to us via this feature.
 Once all this information is submitted, our MC (Julian) will get in touch with you on the phone prior to the wedding day to go over everything to make sure nothing is overlooked.
 Needless to say, we're always available to answer any questions at all times to help you plan your perfect wedding as smoothly as possible.

 Just click one of the versions that works best for you.
 The DOCX version is for filling out using Microsoft Word.
 You can save it and email it back to us.
-The PDF version is for printing and filling out by hand.
+The PDF version is for filling out using Adobe Acrobat or any other PDF reader.
+It can also be printed and filled out by hand, if desired.
 You can then either mail it to us or scan and email back to us.

 Other useful downloads: